Contributed to our organization by a Satanic Red Comrade

 minds of the time.
 Also among the contributors were many craftsmen who provided

 the details for technical articles about trades and industries.
-Most of

 the 71, 818 articles in the Encyclopédie were written by Diderot and d'Alembert.